 The game is normally played by 4 people using a standard 52-card pack.
 In a typical online Call Bridge game, the lead is taken by the player who is to the right of the dealer.
 Dealing and playing cards takes place counter-clockwise.

-The rule of bridge card game is simple as each suit cards rank from high to low A-K-Q-J-10-9-8-7-6-5-4-3-2.
+The rules of the Bridge card game are simple. the cards of each suit rank from high to low A-K-Q-J-10-9-8-7-6-5-4-3-2.
 Spades are permanent trumps: any card of Spades beats any card of any other suit.

-If you love Bridge, then you can play card game Bridge online free with players from around the world, in the comfort of your home.
+If you love the card game, you can play Bridge online free with players from around the world, in the comfort of your home.